 You are expected to attend all classes.
-As this is a fourth-year course, active participation in class is expected (10% of your final grade).
+As this is a fourth-year course, active participation in class is expected (15% of your final grade).
 Although the quantity of your ongoing contributions will be considered, the quality is particularly important.
 Participation in class discussion should reflect your completion of assigned readings and active engagement with lecture material.
 You will be expected to engage in group discussions using skills, including initiation of a topic or idea, clarifying and paraphrasing either content from the readings/class or from a member of the class, offering counter-arguments, demonstrating willingness to consider other perspectives, and generally engaging in a productive and critical discussion of course material.
 As I get to know each of you at the beginning of the course, make sure you introduce yourself!
 This will help me to effectively assess participation and engagement in group discussions.
+I will also provide sticky notes and a marker to write your name, please post this on the back of your laptop so we can see your name when you speak.

 At times, we will be splitting off into smaller breakout groups to help facilitate discussions.
 At other times, we will be discussing in large class format.
 All attempts will be made to capture participation in both formats to accommodate those who are less comfortable speaking in a large group.
+Instead of emailing us to let us know you are sick, full attendance will be attending 10/12 classes, 80% of classes is 8/12 classes.
+Meaning you can miss 2 classes without your grade being impacted.
+Please do not come to class sick!